decentralized-identity/bbs-signature/draft-bbs-signatures.md

 # Scheme Definition

-This section defines the BBS signature scheme, including the parameters required to define a concrete cipher-suite.
+This section defines the BBS signature scheme, including the parameters required to define a concrete ciphersuite.

 ## Parameters